 Basic net loss per share of common stock is based on the weighted average number of shares of common stock outstanding during the period.
 Diluted net loss per share of common stock is based on the weighted average number of shares outstanding during the period, adjusted to include the assumed conversion of certain stock options, restricted stock units ("RSUs"), and warrants for common stock.
+The calculation of diluted loss per share also requires that, to the extent the average market price of the underlying shares for the reporting period exceeds the exercise price of the warrants and the presumed exercise of such securities are dilutive to earnings (loss) per share for the period, adjustments to net income or net loss used in the calculation are required to remove the change in fair value of the warrants for the period.
+Likewise, adjustments to the denominator are required to reflect the related dilutive shares.
+The Company failed to make such adjustments to the diluted earnings (loss) per share calculations for the period presented.

-Potentially dilutive securities are excluded from the calculation of loss per share if their inclusion is anti-dilutive.
+Potentially dilutive securities are excluded from the calculation of loss per share of common stock if their inclusion is anti-dilutive.
 The following table shows the total outstanding securities considered anti-dilutive and therefore excluded from the computation of diluted net loss per share (in thousands):

-Three Months End Three Months Ended March 31,
+Three Mont March

 2014 2013

 Common stock options and restricted stock units 5,732 6,459

-Warrants for common stock 14,273 16,176
+Warrants for common stock - restated 1,910 16,176

-Total 20,005 22,635
+Total 7,642 22,635